mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - Demonstrate the movement to the patient through a video
 - Storing of patient information, details of rehabilitation tasks and recovery outcomes
 - Providing neurofeedback in terms of changes in motor impairment to the patient

-## Summary of the report
-TODO - do this after majority of report done, will be a better summary

 # Research and Analysis
 ## Literature Review